jack0son/woke-dapp/@woke/wact/README.md

 # wAct - Woke Actor System

-wAct is a wrapper around [Nact](https://github.com/ncthbrt/nact) that provides message and actor structure, common actor behaviour (like state machines), and supervision policies.
+wAct is a wrapper framework for [Nact](https://github.com/ncthbrt/nact) that provides message and actor structure, common actor behaviour (like state machines), and supervision policies.